 The Company's executive compensation program is administered by the Company's Compensation Committee.
-As of December 31, 2008, the Compensation Committee was composed of three directors: Mr. Forrest, Mr. Goolsbee, and Mr. Casey (Chair).
-During 2008, all members of the Compensation Committee were "independent" for purposes of applicable securities and regulatory requirements.
-Although Mr. Forrest acted as the Company's Interim Chief Executive Officer until February 8, 2008, under applicable listing requirements of the NASDAQ Stock Market he may be considered independent upon resignation if the Board of Directors concludes that such former employment and any compensation received would not interfere with the director's exercise of independent judgment in carrying out the responsibilities as director.
-The Board of Directors concluded that Mr. Forrest was independent in accordance with these applicable listing requirements.
-Additionally, the Board felt that his presence on, and participation in the discussion of, the Committee was in the best interests of the Company due to his prior experience with the management of the Company and his role as a director in public and private companies.
+As of December 31, 2009, the Compensation Committee was composed of three directors: K. Michael Forrest, William Goolsbee, and Michael Casey (Chair).
+During 2009, all members of the Compensation Committee were "independent" for purposes of applicable securities and regulatory requirements.
+Although Mr. Forrest acted as the Company's Interim Chief Executive Officer until February 8, 2008, under applicable Nasdaq listing requirements he may be considered independent if the Board of Directors concludes that such former employment and any compensation received would not interfere with his exercise of independent judgment in carrying out his responsibilities as director.
+The Board of Directors has concluded that Mr. Forrest is independent in accordance with these applicable listing requirements.
+Additionally, the Board feels that his presence on, and participation in the discussion of, the Committee is in the best interests of the Company due to his prior experience with the management of the Company and experience as a director in public and private companies.

 The Compensation Committee is responsible for reviewing, assessing, and approving all elements of compensation for our named executive officers.
-More specifically, the Compensation Committee is directly responsible for establishing annual and long-term performance goals and objectives for our named executive officers.
-This responsibility includes, among other things: (a) evaluating the performance of our Chief Executive Officer and other executives as determined by the Compensation Committee in light of the approved performance goals and objectives; (b) setting the compensation of the Chief Executive Officer and other executives as determined by the Compensation Committee based upon the evaluation of the performance of the Chief Executive Officer and the other executives, respectively; (c) making recommendations to the Board of Directors with respect to new cash-based incentive compensation plans and equity-based compensation plans; and (d) preparing an annual report of the Compensation Committee.
+More specifically, the Compensation Committee is directly responsible for establishing annual Company-wide performance goals and objectives for our named executive officers and for working with the Company's Chief Executive Officer to establish individual performance goals for each of the other named executive officers.
+This responsibility includes, among other things: (a) evaluating the performance of our Chief Executive Officer and other executives as determined by the Compensation Committee in light of the approved performance goals and objectives; (b) setting the compensation of the Chief Executive Officer and other executives based upon the evaluation of the performance of the Chief Executive Officer and the other executives; (c) making recommendations to the Board of Directors with respect to new cash-based incentive compensation plans and equity-based compensation plans; and (d) preparing an annual report of the Compensation Committee.

 The Compensation Committee has independent authority to make compensation decisions for our named executive officers.
-The Compensation Committee seeks ratification from the Company's Board of Directors of its decisions regarding the compensation of the Chief Executive Officer and sets the compensation for the other named executive officers on its own.
+The Compensation Committee seeks ratification from the Company's Board of Directors of its decisions regarding the compensation of the Chief Executive Officer.